-- 1. Monthly monitoring of clients during moratorium and/or reduced instalment period; - 2.
-Encourage early settlement for amortised loans; - 3.
-Value enhancement on equity transactions and pursue dividends in equity transactions; - 4.
-Convert patient instruments so that clients can start with repayments; and - 5.
-Employment of a collections/debtors' clerk to follow up on non-payments/returned debit orders immediately.
+- Monthly monitoring of clients during moratorium and/or reduced instalment period; - Encourage early settlement for amortised loans; - Value enhancement on equity transactions and pursue dividends in equity transactions; and - Convert patient instruments so that clients can start with repayments.

 C. Return on Investments and Cost to Income